 Unified Service Desk installation and deployment is done in phases where initially you set up a development environment to configure agent applications using one of the sample Unified Service Desk applications as the base.
-Next, you test how your configurations appear and work using the Unified Service Desk client application by connecting to the Customer Engagement instance where you configured Unified Service Desk.
-Next, you use the customized Unified Service Desk configuration on to a Production instance of Customer Engagement, and the client application.
+Next, you test how your configurations appear and work using the Unified Service Desk client application by connecting to the Common Data Service platform instance where you configured Unified Service Desk.
+Next, you use the customized Unified Service Desk configuration on to a Production instance of the Common Data Service platform, and the client application.
 The configuration includes the Customization Files package used to distribute to your agent’s computers any files and assemblies that are required.

 You can configure Unified Service Desk to integrate with third-party line-of-business (LOB) applications.
 However, before deploying an integrated solution (involving Unified Service Desk and LOB applications) in the production environment in your organization, you must thoroughly test your integrated solution to ensure that the performance results are aligned with your expectations.
 Unified Service Desk might not function appropriately if integrated with LOB applications that demonstrate user interface (UI) blocking, memory leak issues, and slow response times.

 Listed below is the sequence that we recommend for installing and deploying Unified Service Desk in your organization.
 Before installing Unified Service Desk, ensure that you meet the system requirements: Unified Service Desk system requirements.

 Identify a Common Data Service platform server where you want to deploy Unified Service Desk and a development computer that will be used for deploying Unified Service Desk packages and then connecting to the packages by using the Unified Service Desk client.

 Install the Unified Service Desk client on the development computer.
 More information: Install the Unified Service Desk Client